fluttered-book/fluttered-book.github.io/content/docs/learning-dart/constructors.md

 }
 ```

-Putting the keyword `static` in front of method behaves just as you would
+The keyword `static` behaves just as you would expect.
-expect.

 ```dart
 class Greeter {